Condition

 Sjogren’s Syndrome

-People with rheumatoid arthritis are at a significantly higher risk of developing this condition.
-It is estimated that up to 31% of people with RA show signs of Sjogren’s syndrome.
-This is because the immune system dysfunction in RA paves the way for other autoimmune disorders, including Sjogren’s syndrome.
+People with RA have a significantly higher risk of developing Sjogren’s syndrome, with up to 31% of RA patients showing signs of the condition.
+The underlying immune dysfunction in RA often paves the way for other autoimmune disorders, amplifying joint pain and contributing to widespread discomfort and fatigue.

 Carpal Tunnel Syndrome